-Lenders use credit scores to decide whether to approve you for a loan or credit card, and what interest rate to give you.
-Companies may also use your credit scores to determine whether to rent you housing or offer you a job, and how much to charge you for auto insurance.
+A credit score is a number based on information from your credit reports.
+Scores range from 300 to 850, with higher scores being best.
+Credit scores are important because lenders use them to decide whether to approve you for a loan or credit card and to determine what interest rate to give you.
+Companies may also use your credit scores to determine whether to rent you housing or offer you a job or how much to charge you for auto insurance.

 Your credit scores change over time as you make payments and creditors provide information.
-As a result, your scores may vary from day to day.
+As a result, your scores may vary from month to month.

 Factors That Influence Your Credit Scores

 Payment history: Credit scores are designed to predict if you’ll make payments on time, so it’s no surprise that late payments in your credit history bring down your credit scores.

-As long as an open card doesn’t tempt you to rack up debt and the card doesn’t have an annual fee, it may be worth keeping it active by making a small purchase such as a tank of gas every few months.
+As long as an open card doesn’t tempt you to rack up debt and the card doesn’t have an annual fee, it may be worth keeping it active by making a small purchase, such as a tank of gas, every few months.

 Credit mix: Scoring models consider what types of loans you’re using or have used in the past, including credit cards, auto loans, home loans, and more.
 Lenders like to see that you can handle a mix of different types of loans.